lawrennd/old_talks/_business/coconut-science-and-the-supply-chain-of-ideas.md

 Jeff worries about the future a lot, and so he's always making sure that his cusotmers pay less, don't have to wait and have the best selection available.

 I like the simplicity of Jeff's perspective.
-Predicting what will happen in the future is difficult, but predicting what won't happen is sometimes easier.
+Predicting what will happen in the future is difficult, but predicting what won't happen is easier.
 Jeff's real point is that for his shop, he wants all his staff to be focussing on all of these things all the time.}

 \notes{The way Jeff does this is that he focusses on his supply chain.
 He realises that always having the right things in stock brings customers back.
 So he's prepared to make a loss on some products to maintain customer loyalty.
 Jeff's main business is deliveries, and his biggest sales occur in the Christmas period.
 Jeff's supply chain is designed to deliver Christmas.
 He is Father Christmas, Papa Noel, Santa Claus, Christkind, Bom Velhinho and the Befana rolled into one.
-His entire supply chain is designed to deliver on the gift giving at this time of year.}
+His entire supply chain is designed to handle gift-giving at this time of year.}

 \slides{\include{_supply-chain/includes/arthur-christmas-trailer.md}}